rdfostrich/article-jws2018-ostrich/content/storage.md

 To cope with this, we propose to only store the elements where their counts are larger than a certain threshold.
 Elements that are not stored will have to be counted during lookup time.
-This is however not a problem for reasonably low thresholds, because as mentioned in [](#addition-deletion-counts), we can efficiently limit the iteration scope in our indexes, so that for triple patterns for which only a limited number of matches exist, iteration, and therefore the counts, can happen efficiently.
+This is however not a problem for reasonably low thresholds, because the iteration scope in our indexes can be limited efficiently, as mentioned in [](#addition-deletion-counts).
+Thus, for triple patterns for which only a limited number of matches exist, iteration, and therefore the counts, can happen efficiently.
 The count threshold introduces a trade-off between the storage requirements and the required triple counting during lookups.